mosip/documentation/docs/releases/1.2.0.2/README.md

 ### Bug fixes

-1. **Issue with Policy Creation**: Our team performed Root Cause Analysis (RCA) for this issue and implemented a fix to address it comprehensively.
-Currently, users can seamlessly create Auth / DataShare policies upon creating and activating policy groups without encountering any error. #MOSIP-31976
+1. **Issue with Policy Creation**: Previously, while attempting to create an Authorization or DataShare policy, the application encountered difficulties in successfully establishing the policy.
+Issue is resolved now and users can effortlessly define their Authorization or DataShare policies after creating and activating policy groups. [#MOSIP-31976](https://mosip.atlassian.net/browse/MOSIP-31976)
-2. **Login Failure in Registration Client**: Through rigorous testing and implementation of required fixes, users can now successfully log in to Registration Client without encountering unresponsive behavior from the 'Submit' button. #MOSIP-32037
+2. **Login Failure in Registration Client**: Previously, users were unable to log into Registeration Client as  'Submit' button did not work as expected.
+Issue is resolved now, users can now successfully log into Registration Client. [#MOSIP-32037](https://mosip.atlassian.net/browse/MOSIP-32027)

 **Major Areas of Work**